DeadOnTheInsideCoder/BufferSize-TTL/README.md

              At Ping program you can specify the bufferSize and the TTL<br />
              So if i type a command like:<br />
              >> ping www.google.com -l 1465    //-l is for bufferSize<br />
-             If the buffer size is too much for the host it returns an error target unreachable.<br /> And if i type a command like:<br />
+             If the buffer size is too much for the host it returns Request timed out.<br /> And if i type a command like:<br />
              >> ping www.google.com -i 4       //-i is for ttl<br />
-             If the ttl time exceeded it will throw an Time Exceeded Error(Error 11)<br />
+             If the ttl time exceeded it will throw an TTL expired in transit(Time Exceeded Error(Error 11))<br />
              We use the os python library so we can execute cmd commands and get their output<br />
              So we run a while loop and we execute every posible MaxBufferSize And MaxTTL<br />
              We filter the output and we are done.<br />